tripplyons/prooftrade/README.md

 ## Usage
 - Run `npm run test` or `npx hardhat test` to run tests.
 - The `OrderFiller` contract can be deployed as a standalone contract for a given pair of tokens.
-(Disclaimer: this project is still in development and has not received any audits)
+(Disclaimer: this project is still in development, has some trade-offs to consider (see below), and has not received any audits)

+## Things to consider
+- A liquidity provider can prevent a trade with them from occurring by transfering their tokens to a different account
+    - I'm unsure if I want this to be possible
+    - It is good for the liquidity provider because they can cancel their order if they don't like it anymore
+    - It is bad because they can spoof orders and waste people's time an gas

 ## Resources Used
 - [https://solidity-by-example.org/signature/](https://solidity-by-example.org/signature/)